 Ecuador & the Galapagos Islands - Plan your trip (Chapter)

 Your journey to Ecuador starts here.
 You'll find the tools to plan your adventure: where to go and when, how much to budget, plus in-depth info on the natural features of a land that straddles the equator.

 Spread across a spectacular Andean valley and flanked by volcanic peaks, Quito’s setting alone is enough to strike you speechless.

 Riding Ecuador’s 'railway in the sky' in style

-Ecuador & the Galapagos Islands - North Coast & Lowlands (Chapter)
+Ecuador & the Galapagos Islands - Southern Highlands (Chapter)

 Amazing wildlife, both on land and underwater, is the drawcard of the remote Galapagos Islands.
 Tour Galapagos's outstanding natural beauty and interesting history by foot, boat and bike on this active adventure.

 Cruise the magical Galapagos Islands aboard the deluxe Beluga

 Dreaming of getting your dive ticket?
 Looking for a combination of idyllic conditions and reputable dive outfits, we’ve narrowed down the top spots to get certified.
 Because life’s too short to miss out.
 Byron Bay, New South Wales, Australia Tallow Beach, Byron Bay.
 Image from Wikimedia Commons.
 The diving: just 2...